Real estate calculators and rental market data

 Norfolk, VA

 Naval Station Norfolk is the largest naval base in the world.
-That's not trivia — it's your tenant pipeline.
+That's your tenant pipeline.
 Military rental demand here is about as consistent and predictable as it gets anywhere in the country.

 15 zip codes